wpbindt/dotfiles/README.md

 ```

 The script is idempotent by design; running it twice without adding files to the repo in between the runs should not be any different from running it just once.
 However, when new files are added to `dotfiles/dotfiles`, it should be run again for this to take effect.

-To do a dry run, run the script with any argument, e.g., `./bootstrap.sh bla`.